The Landmark Conference hands out a series of awards each year for academics and athletics.

 Landmark Academic Honor Roll: Will be named following each athletic season (Fall, Winter, Spring) and will consist of all student athletes competing in the respective season of sophomore standing or older with a cumulative GPA of 3.2 or better.

 Landmark All-Academic Team: Discontinued after the 2012-13 academic year.
 Consisted of two males and two females from each institution of sophomore standing or older with a cumulative GPA of 3.0 or better.
 Selections were made by each institution using its own criteria and submitted to the conference office.

 Landmark Senior Scholar Athlete: Will be named following each athletic season.
 Seniors only with a cumulative GPA of 3.2 or better will be eligible for the award.
 One honoree will be chosen for each sport sponsored by the Landmark Conference.
-Nominations will be submitted to the conference office, and an awards committee made up of two Sports Information Directors, two Athletics Directors and the Landmark Assistant Commissioner will select the recipients.
+Nominations will be submitted to the conference office, and an awards committee made up of two Sports Information Directors, two Athletics Directors, two Senior Woman Administrators, and two Faculty Athletic Representatives, who will select the recipients.
 Award is designed to honor a student-athlete who has excelled athletically and academically.

 Landmark All-Sportsmanship Team: The Landmark Conference All-Sportsmanship Team was created by the Landmark Student-Athlete Advisory Committee in 2013.
 It recognizes student-athletes who epitomize the ideals of sportsmanship.
 Each team will nominate one individual who embodies these ideals throughout the season to be a member of the Landmark All-Sportsmanship team.
 These individuals will be selected by their own team and coaching staff and submitted to the Conference Office.
 Only one student from each team shall be honored.
 Each nominee has achieved varsity status as a member of their team.